heini208/fault_detector_spot/documentation/System_Design.md

 ---

-# Core Concept
+# Main System Components and Features

-The following Core Concept section provides a concise overview of the system’s main components as illustrated in the architectural diagram above.
+The following section provides a concise overview of the system’s main components as illustrated in the architectural diagram above.
 It outlines the functional purpose of each major subsystem and explains how they interact within the overall control structure.
 This section serves as an overview of the high-level architecture.
 The subsequent Detailed System Design elaborates on implementation details, data handling, and internal logic.

-## Behavior Tree Execution Layer
+## Behaviour Tree Execution Layer

-The Behavior Tree (BT) constitutes the logical center of the system.
+The behaviour tree (BT) constitutes the logical center of the system.
 It defines the robot’s operational logic as a dynamic hierarchy of nodes, including conditions, actions, and control structures such as selectors and sequences.
 This approach was chosen over traditional finite state machines to improve scalability, readability, and runtime flexibility.